Learn more about your insurance options with our interactive guide.START NOW

 Avedro works directly with the doctor’s office and insurance company to help facilitate the insurance reimbursement process.
 Prior to getting the procedure, confirm with your doctor that they are performing Avedro’s FDA approved cross-linking procedure.
-You can find a list of physicians who are familiar with the cross-linking procedure using our locator tool.
+You can find a list of doctors who are familiar with the cross-linking procedure using our locator tool.

 Learn more about this outpatient procedure

 Discover answers to the most common questions surrounding cross-linking

 Visit the Patient FAQ Section to learn more.